ngfufdrdh/CycleGAN-lung/README.md

-Code will be open source soon
+The rest of the code is being organized and will be open source soon.